VladosNX/MPD-Kit/README.md

 Welcome to MPD-Kit official repository!

+MPD stands for "Multi-Platform Development" and solves a lot of problems that can happen while you're compiling your application.

 This program is on development stage right now.
 If you want to support development, please give this project a star :)

 ## Quick overview